tc39/proposal-error-capturestacktrace/README.md

 Unfortunately, the JSC implementation diverges from the V8 one:

 - JSC attaches a string valued prop to the object provided, where V8 instead installs their stack-getter function.
+- It uses the JSC stack string format.

 I would actually like to specify this like the JSC one.
 It's simpler.
+Similarly, the text for the contents of the stack string should probably be something along the lines of

+> The contents of the stack string is a textual representation of the [execution context stack](https://tc39.es/ecma262/#execution-context-stack), however the actual format and contents are implemetation defined and should not be relied upon to be identical across implementations.

+## Related Work

+- The [Error Stacks](https://github.com/mgaudet/proposal-error-capturestacktrace) proposal is almost a pre-requisite for this, as mostly the current spec doesn't really talk about stacks.
+However, for this proposal I'd argue